Finn13Myster/Metacrafters---ETH-AVAX-PROOF-Intermediate-EVM-Course/README.md

 ### IDE

-No specific tools were installed for development; the contract was developed using Remix IDE.
+the contract was developed using Remix IDE.
+So, the entire project was developed using Remix.

 ### Compile